Naw9nawnaw/Shader1-With-Sound-by-Nawmel/README.md

 © [2024] [Yiting Wang].
 All rights reserved.

-GitHub Page(direct play result): https://naw9nawnaw.github.io/Shader1-With-Sound-by-Nawmel/ —— click the “view code” —— File, share and Fullscreen button —— you can see the further clarification and click it again
+GitHub Page(direct play result): https://naw9nawnaw.github.io/Shader1-With-Sound-by-Nawmel/ —— click the “view code” —— File, Share and View-only —— you can see the further clarification and click it again [p5.js 1.9.1 version]

 **Precautions:** Be aware of the saturated colors and their continuous changes.
 Some rapid rotations may cause flashing.
 If you feel discomfort, please stop watching the screen.
 Thanks!